-- Morphology, syntax and compositional semantics: who is talking about what, what terms are associated with what, tense ... - Lexical semantics: are words positive or negative in this context?
-Word senses (e.g., spirit)? - Pragmatics and discourse structure: what is the topic of this section of text?
-Pronouns and definite references. - Getting all this to work well on arbitrary text is very hard. - Ultimately the problem is Al-complete, but can we do well enough for NLP to be useful?
+- Morphology, syntax and compositional semantics - model relationships between words in the sentences, compose the meanings of phrases, negation, tense ... - Lexical semantics - are words positive or negative in this context?
+Model word senses (e.g., spirit) - Pragmatics and discourse structure - relationships between sentences; what is the topic of this section of text; co-reference resolution. - Getting all this to work well on arbitrary text is very hard. - Ultimately the problem is Al-complete, but can we do well enough for NLP to be useful?